Cross River Rail: Delivery

+Sectorisation

+Cross River Rail will add an additional sector to the rail network, replacing the current main and suburban sectors.
+Exact operations of the network are yet to be publicly revealed, however in 2022 SEQ Rail Connect was published by the Department of Transport and Main Roads.
+The document serves as a high level conceptual plan for integrating tunnel operations into the existing network with an emphasis on high service levels and network reliability.
+Sectorisation was chosen over grade separation to reduce construction and maintenance costs while allowing for high frequencies.
+The sectorised network will also reduce the propagation of service perturbation, ensuring any delays are contained within a single sector.
+According to SEQ Rail Connect the three sectors will consist of the following line pairs:

+Sector 1

+Sector 1 will operate north-south via the rebuilt Exhibition station and the Cross River Rail tunnel.
+Northern Lines include the Sunshine Coast line, Caboolture line and the Redcliffe Peninsula line.
+Southern Lines include the Gold Coast line and Beenleigh line.

+Sector 2

+Sector 2 will operate east-west via the existing inner-city core network.
+Eastern Lines are the Shorncliffe line, Airport line and Doomben line.
+Western Lines include the Ipswich and Rosewood line and Springfield Central line.

+Sector 3

+Sector 3 will operate east-west via the existing inner-city core network and the Merivale bridge incorporating the Ferny Grove and Cleveland lines.
+Exact line pairings and operations have not been publicly revealed by the State Government.

 Stations

+As part of the project 4 new underground stations will be built in Brisbane, 8 stations will be rebuilt including Exhibition station and stations between Dutton Park and Salisbury, and 3 new stations will be built on the Gold Coast line.

 Four new underground rail stations will be built in central Brisbane, while Exhibition station will be expanded.
 Dutton Park railway station is being relocated and rebuilt to the south of Annerley Road.

 Boggo Road

-Boggo Road in the inner-city suburb of Dutton Park will be a busy transport hub with a direct interchange available with the proposed Brisbane Metro.
+Boggo Road in the inner-city suburb of Dutton Park will be a busy transport hub with a direct interchange available with the Brisbane Metro.
 The station will provide direct pedestrian access to Princess Alexandra Hospital and is proposed that 134 trains will pass through the station during the morning peak.
 Easy access to the University of Queensland will be available by transfer at the nearby Boggo Road busway station.

 Woolloongabba

 Woolloongabba will provide direct access to the Gabba Stadium and to the Mater health precinct.
 It has nearby access to the high capacity South East Busway to the west.
-The Gabba is planned to be rebuilt for the 2032 Brisbane Olympics, for which it will serve as the main stadium.
-As part of this, the new stadium will be closely integrated with the new Woolloongabba Cross River Rail station.
+The Gabba was planned to be rebuilt for the 2032 Brisbane Olympics, to serve as the main stadium.
+In March 2025, the location was changed to Victoria Park, where a new stadium is to be constructed to serve as the main stadium.